 “We’re even going to be introducing the option for riders to receive a call with trip details to their mobile phone or landline instead.
 For many, their first ever Uber ride will be through Uber Health, so we’re committed to providing the necessary education tools that ensure every patient feels comfortable and at ease during their journey,” said the company in the press release.

 For organizations who want to use Uber Health, the company will provide an Uber Health API that can integrate into their existing platforms.
 Moreover, they’ll offer a platform for billing and management, so that the organizations can keep track of their spending.

-The same press release has quite a few glowing testimonials, both from patients and healthcare providers, who say they’ve seen a drastic fall in appointment cancellations.
+With over 100 US healthcare organizations already testing the service in the beta, there have already been several glowing testimonials, both from patients and healthcare providers, who say they’ve seen a drastic fall in appointment cancellations.

-What really sells the entire Uber Health concept is this message shared by a patient:“My health crisis was a lot to manage.
+What really sells the Uber Health concept is this message shared by a patient:“My health crisis was a lot to manage.
 Knowing I had reliable and comfortable transportation to and from my oncology appointments was one less burden on a very long list.”